opleary/PHP2650Project/index.md

 elimination process, removing the variables with the highest p-values over a significance level of 0.05 one by one until all of the main effects are statistically significant.
-Then, we’ll test for all two-way interaction terms and perform backwards elimination until all two-interactions left in the model are statistically significant.
+Then, we’ll test for all two-way interaction terms and perform backwards elimination until all two-way interactions left in the model are statistically significant.

 Note that the status variable will be simplified to two levels.
-Individuals will have a value of 1 if they experienced death, and 0 otherwise, making **death our event of interest**.
+Individuals will have a value of 1 if they experienced death and 0 otherwise, making **death our event of interest**.

     # test main effects